 Holly says: “The clown lives in direct, open communication with their audience.
 Clown is not a character you put on, it’s a gentle stripping back to a state of child-like wonderment, where pleasure, playfulness and exploration rule.
 Your clown is the most curious, spontaneous and authentic part of you.”

 Can your clown lead you into deeper connection with yourself and other people?

-This experiential weekend draws on teachings from both Nonviolent Communication (NVC) and clowning, to help you explore the tools and techniques that foster compassionate connection, both on stage and in life.
+This experiential day draws on teachings from both Nonviolent Communication (NVC) and clowning, to help you explore the tools and techniques that foster compassionate connection, both on stage and in life.

-- Practice self-empathy, empathy for others and self-expression through cerebral investigation and body-based learning as we dance between NVC and clowning.
+- Practice self-empathy, empathy for others and self-expression through body-based learning and cerebral investigation as we dance between clowning and NVC.

 - Explore what it feels like to put judgement to one side and develop the confidence to follow your impulses, turn up your curiosity, play more and connect deeply and authentically with yourself and others.